 Are you planning to go to Australia on a Working Holiday Visa (WHV)?
-After already seeing a sharp price increase in 2024, the WHV for Australia has now risen again from AU$650 to AU$670.
+After already seeing a sharp price increase in 2025, the WHV for Australia has now risen again from AU$670 to AU$840 or AUD 1,000.
+Here’s what you need to know.

 The cost of applying for the Australian Working Holiday Visa has undergone several significant changes in recent years.
 Here’s a detailed overview of how the price has evolved and some possible reasons behind these frequent increases.